 Drying Lotion.
 Darn zits!
 This tiny little bottle of magic will dry them up fast.
 It’s a universally loved product.
 Pair it with a cool little package of Japanese cotton swabs, and put them both in the stocking.
 If you like the drying lotion, try the rosewater and green tea sprays as well.

 Marvin Gaye Record.
 Vinyl in general makes a great teen gift.
 It’s a chance to introduce your teens (or grandkids!) to a favorite album from your own youth, or a vintage record you’ve always loved.

 To Kill A Mockingbird.
 This hardcover, 50th Anniversary Edition, is an excellent addition to any personal library.

 Your turn!
 What are you giving to the teens in your life this year?
 Feel free to add links in the comments.
 Does anything on this list spark a gift idea for you?
 I’d love to hear.

 P.S. — Need more ideas?
-I’ve got 45 really great Teen Gift Picks over in the shop.
+Here are 45 really great Teen Gift Picks.